The midterm elections are coming up fast. Take a look at some of the most memorable debates in political history.

 In his second presidential debate with former Georgia Gov. Jimmy Carter in October 1976, President Gerald Ford made the unforgettable gaffe about Communist rule, saying, "I don't believe that the Poles consider themselves to be dominated by the Soviet Union."

 Former Gov. Carter went on to win the election over Ford, who served as Commander-in-Chief for two years after the resignation of President Richard M. Nixon in 1974.

 In a 1980 Republican New Hampshire primary debate, the moderator tried to prevent Reagan from making an opening announcement by asking that Reagan’s mike be cut off.

-Since the expenses of the primary were paid by candidate Ronald Reagan, he snapped, "“I am paying for this microphone!”
+Since the expenses of the primary debate were paid for by Reagan, he snapped, "I am paying for this microphone!"

 In a vice presidential debate between Republican Sen. Dan Quayle (Then-Vice President George H.W.
 Bush's presidential running mate) and Democratic Sen. Lloyd Bentsen (Gov. Michael Dukakis' running mate), Quayle noted how he had as much experience, in length of service, as President John F. Kennedy did before he ran for office.

 Sen. Bentsen pounced on the reference, saying to Sen. Quayle, "Senator, I served with Jack Kennedy, I knew Jack Kennedy, Jack Kennedy was a friend of mine.
 Senator, you're no Jack Kennedy."
 After prolonged applause, Quayle responded, "That was really uncalled for, Senator."

 President George H.W.
 Bush drew criticism during the second debate between he and Democratic challenger Bill Clinton in 1992.